-- For small groups or for even playing by yourself, use our custom made cradle holders to play your pipe chimes like a xylophone.
+- For small groups or for even playing by yourself, use our custom made xylophone holders to play your pipe chimes like a xylophone.

-- Cradle holders should be placed underneath the chimes about where the holes are located for the strings on the top.
-The bottom cradle holders should match approximately the same distance from the bottom of the chimes as the top.
+- Xylophone holders should be placed underneath the chimes about where the holes are located for the strings on the top.
+The bottom xylophone holders should match approximately the same distance from the bottom of the chimes as the top.

-- To partially mute your xylophone, pull the cradle holders closer to the edges of the chimes in minimize the vibration and sustentation of each note.
+- To partially mute your xylophone, pull the xylophone holders closer to the edges of the chimes in minimize the vibration of each note.

 - For larger groups, it might be easier to hand out all the chimes, one to each person.
 That way everyone will keep the same chime number (for the most part) and everyone will get an even and random chance at playing.
 To make things more interesting, after every song, hand your chime to the person to your right.
 This will help make sure everyone gets a chance to play.